Our Projects

 The Partnership

-The project is led by Professor Ayse Demir at the University of Roehampton, whose academic team oversees project direction, learning design and delivery, ensuring the work aligns with research expertise, funder priorities and sustainability outcomes.
-Roehampton students contribute through applied learning activities, collaboration with SMEs, and participation in workshops and training sessions — gaining practical experience alongside academic learning.
+The project is led by Professor Ayse Demir at the University of Roehampton, whose academic team oversees project direction, learning design and delivery.
+Roehampton students contribute through applied learning activities, c ollaboration with SMEs, and participation in workshops and training sessions, gaining practical experience alongside academic learning.
+Community Brain is a key project partner, bringing deep place-based knowledge and long-standing relationships with local businesses and industrial communities, particularly within Chessington Industrial Estate.

 The Impact